madhur/madhur.github.com/_posts/2020-06-28-validation-data-provided-must-contain-class.markdown

 I have been playing with Apple's [CreateML](https://developer.apple.com/documentation/createml).
 Specifically, I have been following Apple's tutorial on [creating text classification models](https://developer.apple.com/documentation/createml/creating_a_text_classifier_model)

-The exact code as described in article doesn't work, atleast on OSX 10.14 Mojave.
+The exact code as described in article doesn't work, at least on OSX 10.14 Mojave.

 The snippet I have been using is: